sapozhnikovay/ngx-mat-datefns-date-adapter/README.md

 - Includes all locales provided by date-fns.
 - Parses datetime using customizable formats.
-- Built with Angular 9
+- Compatible with Angular 9/10/11
 - Includes 100% tests coverage

 ## Demo